centretown/xray/shanwan/README.md

 # Shanwan PS/4 Gamepad
-I bought a cheap PS/4 clone Gamepad and while the system recognized the device `evtest` did not respond to buttons.
+I bought a PS/4 "compatible" Gamepad and while the system recognized the device `evtest` did not respond to buttons.
 An authentic PS/4 gamepad works both wired and wirelessly via Bluetooth.
 The quirks solution below restarts the gamepad in "Xbox360 For Windows" mode and it responds to `evtest`.
 Still not a PS/4 pad but a working improvement.
 May try modprobe next.

          shanwan
                |    ps/4 type